SMALLER TRIBUTARIES & LOCAL STREAMS

-Good news!
-Every tributary in Star Valley that I know of is running clear right now.
-And the fishing on some of these little gems is excellent!
 I won't be naming any names of trib's here in the valley or along the Greys River, but rest assured that if you pick one with fish in it, you will have success!
-All of the tributaries of the Greys River are running clear as well, If you like fishing tiny streams you should check some of these out, mainly because nobody else does.
+If you like fishing tiny streams you should check some of these out, mainly because nobody else does.

 If you'd like better info on where to go, I suggest that you drop into the store and I may be persuaded to give you some tips ;) Otherwise, get out there and try your luck.